civo/kubernetes-marketplace/keycloak/post_install.md

 ### External access

+`Service type : LoadBalancer` will provide the External IP and Keycloak dashboard will be accessible using that directly.

+### External access - (Optional)

 Use ingress to expose the keycloak deployment.
 This is easily changed by applying the following YAML to apply ingress via traefik or nginx:

 ```